FilipMiscevic/BetterBlueBox/README.md

 - there is a delay when using the mobile version of the site from when a key is pressed until audio starts to play.
 This appears to be a hardware issue and I am trying to figure out a workaround.
 - the decoder isn't perfect, and doesn't work in SF mode.
 You may have to adjust for volume/noise to get it to properly recognize digits, though I got pretty good results even with my laptop speaker

 In memory of Stefan Andreas Scheytt (a.k.a.
-Onkel Dittmeyer).
+Onkel Dittmeyer), phreak and creator of an excellent piece of software called BlueBEEP.